A valve log represents a valve operation and a status check represents a validation of the current status of the valve (Open, Closed or Partly Open).

 Adding log and status check

-You select if you want to add a log or a status check by selecting the correct link:
+You add a log or a status check by clicking the relevant button:

 Adding a log